Lailloken/Lailloken-UI/README.md

 I am very open to suggestions and ideas from other players.
 So if you have ideas on how to improve PoE-gameplay or this script, post them in the [ideas & feedback section](https://github.com/Lailloken/Lailloken-UI/discussions/categories/ideas-feedback).
 <br>

-# Motivation & Philosophy
+# Philosophy & Motivation
 This script is my personal collection of QoL features to improve the PoE gameplay experience while staying as close to a natural in-game interface as possible.
-This includes an easy and straight-forward setup, visual clarity, customizability, the ability to decide which features to enable/disable, and a lack of required extra hotkeys and alt-tabbing.
+It emphasizes easy and straight-forward setup, visual clarity, customizability, enabling/disabling individual features to prevent feature-bloat, and a lack of required extra hotkeys and alt-tabbing.

 That being said, I am a self-taught tinkerer, and this is a merely a fun project and learning experience for me that I decided to share.
 This means I will not be taking code input or optimizations from people (unless critical bugs need to be fixed or I am hard-stuck) because learning-by-doing and problem-solving is what makes this project fun for me.